 This review is for the Little Birdie.
-My assistant reviewer, Kiwi the Lovebird, is always happy to stick around to see the new toys she received!
+My assistant reviewer, Kiwi the Lovebird, is always happy to stick around to see what’s new and fun in her box.
 Fun thing: non-bird pet can also enjoy these box, such as squirrels or hamsters!
 Of course, the bird is not included with the box, you have to provide your own diva!

 Everything is packed with paper and both the box and packaging are bird safe.
 So bigger birdie will have a blast with the box!

 Planet Pleasures Rose Bouquet.
 Fully shreddable toy, there’s no plastic or metal in this toy, only woven palm leaves.
 You can hang it in the cage, attach it on the side of the cage or just on a flat surface.
-When Kiwi has trouble walking because of her injured leg and she needs to spend time in a plastic box, this is the kind of toy I’ll give her has there’s less risk of reinjuring her leg by getting it caught in ropes or anything she can’t deal with her beak.
+It seems like we get a Rose Bouquet every February to celebrate with our favorite birdie (s)!
+They are so cute that even if your bird is not a fan, it’s a lovely decoration for spring time!

-I’m impressed by the variety of toys available out there as Kiwi has been subscribed to Squawk Box for over two years now and she received the same toy only a couple of times.
+I’m impressed by the variety of toys available out there as Kiwi has been subscribed to Squawk Box for a long time now and she received the same toy only a couple of times.
+And it’s usually a toy she loves and has destroyed, so it’s a win.
 It’s fun to get a box of new toys and treats to discover, instead of spending countless hours at the pet store in front of a very limited selection to end up buying the same toy over and over again!
 And sometimes, your bird will surprise you by loving a toy or treat you were sure it would hate!